lb-/plonedev.vagrant/README.rst

 Running Plone and buildout
 --------------------------

+Run these commands outside of the VirtualBox "guest" machine.

 To run buildout, just issue the command "buildout" (buildout.sh on a Unix-workalike host).
 This will run buildout; add command line arguments as desired: